phthallo/pyflagoras/README.md

 $ pyflagoras --help
 usage: pyflagoras [-h] [-f FLAG] [-n NAME] [--verbose] [--version] [-l] image

-A command line interface tool to generate pride flags from images.
+A command line interface tool for generating pride flags from images.

 positional arguments:
   image                 Path to the image to generate a flag from.